 During this reception, you will be treated to delicious cuisine, musical entertainment, and inspiration from our extraordinary keynote speaker Misti Burmeister, CEO of Inspirion, LLC and author of “Hidden Heroes” and “From Boomers to Bloggers”.

 When & Where

 She served in the Barack Obama administration as the Chief Information Officer (CIO) of the National Aeronautics and Space Administration (NASA), she led one of the best IT organizations in government.
-Linda served as principle advisor to the NASA Administrator, providing oversight and leadership for all of the Agency’s information systems supporting the scientific and programmatic needs of mission.
+Linda served as principle adviser to the NASA Administrator, providing insight and technology leadership to some of the most brilliant scientists and engineers in the world.
 She held various other executive IT positions including Associate CIO at Department of Energy and Deputy CIO at Bureau of Alcohol, Tobacco, and Firearms.

-She has received prestigious awards including the 50 Women of Influence and Power Award from the Minority Enterprise Executive Council and the ITSMF Summit Heritage Award.
-Linda has also received recognition from the Washington Business Journal- Women Who Mean Business and she was a Women in Technology Award Finalist for Excellence in Leadership, Mentoring and Technology.
+She has received prestigious awards including: The 50 Women of Influence and Power Award from the Minority Enterprise Executive Council and the IT Service Management Forum (ITSMF) Summit Heritage Award.
+Linda has also received recognition from the Women Who Mean Business and she was a Women in Technology Award Finalist for Excellence in Leadership, Mentoring and Technology.
 She was honored as Government Computer News Civilian Executive of the Year and was recognized as one of Washingtonian Magazine’s Tech Titans, one of Federal Computer Week’s Fed 100, and one of Business Insider’s 25 Most Powerful Women Engineers, and MEA Magazine: Minority in Business Leadership and Excellence Award.